ChrisCheerios/crypto/lec_06_CCA.md

 The WEP attack shows that the CPA secure encryption we saw before (i.e., $E_k(m)=(r,f_k(r)\oplus m)$) is _not_ CCA secure.
 We will see other examples of _non_ CCA secure encryptions in the exercises.
 So, how _do_ we construct such a scheme?
-The WEP attack actually already hints of the crux of CCA security.
+The WEP attack actually already hints at the crux of CCA security.
 We want to ensure that Mallory is not able to modify the challenge ciphertext $c^*$ to some related $c'$.
 Another way to say it is that we need to ensure the _integrity_ of messages to achieve their _confidentiality_ if we want to handle _active_ adversaries that might modify messages on the channel.
 Since in in a great many practical scenarios, an adversary might be able to do so, this is an important message that deserves to be repeated: